HeyPublisher/heypublisher-submission-manager/readme.txt

 * Completely rewrote the HTML cleanup code.
 All fonts and embedded styles are now removed from submitted works.
 If you find that you're having problems with multibyte characters, turn off HTML cleanup in the Plugin Options -> Miscellaneous screen.

-* Completely rewrote configuration screen to be tabbed and better group/organize the configurations.
+* Completely rewrote configuration screen to be tabbed and to better group/organize the configurations.

-* Changed contact email address to go to support@heypublisher.com.
+* Changed contact email address to support@heypublisher.com.

 * Added support for sub-categories.